-A member of the multi disciplinary team will be responsible for ensuring that an initial assessment, including a physical examination using the Essence of Care Tool (see appendix 9), is carried out on all service users admitted to inpatient units.
-This assessment begins the process of discharge planning and will identify the needs of both the service user and their carers that will require some form of intervention when the service user is discharged.
+- 23.1 Essence of Care Assessment A member of the multi disciplinary team will be responsible for ensuring that an initial assessment, including a physical health assessment using the "Essence of Care Assessment" (see Appendix 9), is carried out on all service users admitted to inpatient units.
+As part of the physical health assessment, it is mandatory that the service user's BMI (body mass index) is taken and recorded, in addition to their current smoking status. - 23.2 Ward Stay Care Pathway Checklist Arrangements for discharge from hospital should be initiated as soon as the service user has been admitted to hospital.
+The "Ward Stay Care Pathway Checklist" (see Appendix 10) must be completed during the service user's admission.
+The Ward Stay Care Pathway Checklist and the Essence of Care

-New Service Users

-Where the service user has not been previously known to the service, then the assessment and development of the care plan should be co-ordinated by the named nurse (key worker).
-The named nurse should liaise with the relevant CMHT team leader to identify a potential care co-ordinator and this should be organised within 48-72 hours post admission.

-Existing Service Users

-During an episode of inpatient care, all CPA care co-ordination duties will remain the responsibility of the care co-ordinator.
-The named nurse therefore must ensure that the care co-ordinator is aware of the admission and liaise closely with them during the service user's stay in hospital.

-Home Leave during inpatient stay

-Whenever home leave is planned prior to discharge, the care co-ordinator should always be informed of this so that appropriate arrangements may be made, as required.
-For home leave, a clinical/specialist care plan should be completed by the ward.

-Day Leave/Planned absence

-It is the responsibility of the team manager to inform the care co-ordinator of appropriate leave and planned absences from the ward.
+Assessment begin the process of discharge planning and will identify the needs of service users and their carers that will require some form of intervention when the service user is discharged.

+- 23.3 Named Nurse The primary or named nurse (often referred to as the key worker) is a registered nurse who has the responsibility, in conjunction with the care co-ordinator, for co-ordinating the care for an inpatient or a day care attendee.
+In day care settings, this role may also be undertaken by qualified occupational therapists who may take on some or all of the responsibilities and be known as the individual's key worker. - 23.4 When a service user is new to the service in an inpatient setting, as there will be no previously assigned care co-ordinator, the named nurse (key worker) will assume the care co-ordinator responsibilities (ie the assessment and the development of the care plan) during the admission period.
+The named nurse should liaise with the relevant CMHT team leader (or in the case of CAMHS the CAMHS Liaison Team) to identify a potential care co-ordinator and this should be organised within 48-72 hours post admission. - 23.5 When a service user is known to our service and there is an existing care co-ordinator in the community, during the inpatient episode, the care co-ordination duties will remain the responsibility of the existing care co-ordinator, however, some of the duties may be taken on by the named nurse/key worker who will work collaboratively with the existing care co-ordinator (they must ensure that the care co-ordinator is aware of the admission and liaise closely with them during the service user's stay in hospital). - 23.6 Home leave during inpatient stay - Whenever home leave is planned prior to discharge, the care co-ordinator should always be informed of this so that appropriate arrangements may be made, as required.
+For home leave, a clinical/specialist care plan should be completed by the ward. - 23.7 Day leave/Planned absence - It is the responsibility of the team manager to inform the care co-ordinator of appropriate leave and planned absences from the ward.

-4.15 Discharge from Hospital
+24. Discharge from Inpatient Care